Skip to main content

 Juneau Projects

-(Ben Sadler & Philip Duckworth) are a collaborative artist duo whose practice is participatory and embedded in creative empowerment and shared learning.
-They have worked extensively with communities in urban planning, natural landscape and ecological settings, creating temporary, digital and permanent sculptures.
+(Ben Sadler & Philip Duckworth) have a participatory practice embedded in creative empowerment and shared learning.
+They have worked extensively with communities in urban planning, natural landscapes, and ecological settings through temporary, digital, and permanent sculpture.
+They participated in the 2023 Smethwick Imaginarium pilot, developing laser-cut fish assemblages exploring canal biodiversity.

 Sharonjit Sutton

-A Birmingham-based multidisciplinary artist, designer and co-founder of the South Asian Arts Collective.
-Her practice involves graphic design for community, education and heritage projects, as well as paintings, videos and conceptual projects exploring cultural identity and family history.
+A Birmingham-based emerging multidisciplinary artist, designer and co-founder of the South Asian Arts Collective (SAAC).
+Her practice involves graphic design for community, education and heritage projects, paintings, videos and emerging conceptual projects, including His Name’s Not Charlie, about her grandfather’s migration from Kenya to London in the 1970s.
+In the 2023 pilot, she created an ecological activity connected to water mythology at Smethwick Library.

 Credits and funders